abrahan92/test_ruby/INSTRUCTIONS.md

   * Run ```bundle exec rake spec``` -> For this test we have 10 example scenarios

+For the above command you need to have ruby installed on your local machine.

 It is possible your bundler could be deprecated if you already have a ruby version then update it before run the spec task. `bundle update --bundler`